 Named for its grayish-hued skin, Pinot Grigio (or Pinot Gris) is the second most popular white varietal in the United States.
 Thought to be a mutation of the red Pinot Noir grape, Pinot Grigio is a staple of Northern Italy’s wine regions, where its dry zestiness and refreshing acidity pair beautifully with seasonal pastas, cured meats, and salty cheeses.

 In fact, Pinot Grigio is popular across the wine-growing world and, like its cousin Pinot Noir, it reflects the characteristics of its terroir in its flavor.
-German and Alsatian Pinot Gris is known for its steeliness, while New Zealand-grown Pinot Grigio can be very fruit-forward.
+German and Alsatian Pinot Gris are known for their steeliness, while New Zealand-grown Pinot Grigio can be very fruit-forward.
 No matter where it hails from, however, you’re sure to find a Pinot Grigio to suit your taste.
-To help, we’ve pulled together a list of the best we’ve tried in the past year — wines that received the highest scores in our wine reviews — and arranged them by score and price.
+To help, we’ve pulled together a list of the best we’ve tried this year, and arranged them by score and price.

 Don't Miss A DropGet the latest in beer, wine, and cocktail culture sent straight to your inbox.

 RIFF Pinot Grigio Collio DOC 2021

 Embedded with fossils and sediment, the soil in which the grapevines for this wine are planted contributes greatly to its final character.
 Building upon natural acidity with crisp, vibrant flavors, this is a great showcasing of mountain fruit and an ideal way to explore the Veneto region.

 Average price: $12

 The Pinot Project, Pinot Grigio Delle Venezie DOC 2021